jpukg/Jpa-Hibernate/readme.md

 Run App

 ### Entity Listener ###
-Mixing lifecycle event(cross-cutting event) code into your persistent classes is not recommended because it is not usable.
+Mixing lifecycle event(cross-cutting event) code into your persistent classes is not recommended because it is not reusable then.
 JPA allows for use to separate another class and include it by `@EntityListeners` annotation.

 create EmployeeListener.java